 In light of use and availability of new breeding technologies, the global grain trade faces new and expanded challenges largely related to meeting regulatory and customer requirements.
 For instance, while new plant varieties developed with the help of certain methods may be exempt from regulation in one country, they may be subject to regulation in another country or, as in most cases, there remains a significant level of uncertainty.
-This legislative uncertainty is of great concern for the agri-food supply chain.
-For the grain trade in particular, it is a threat to providing for trade and adequate fungibility of plant products needed to provide for global food security and economic well being provided for by world's food, feed and processing industries.
-Regulatory decision making on product safety should be grounded in sound-science.
+This regulatory uncertainty is of great concern for the agri-food supply chain.
+For the grain trade and the world's food, feed and processing industries in particular, it is a threat to reliable trade and adequate fungibility of plant products which are needed to provide for global food security and economic well-being.
+Regulatory decision making on product safety should be grounded in sound-science to promote transparency and regulatory alignment across national authorities.